When parents say they have a child who is terrible at writing, it’s hard to know what they mean.

 Welcome to the joy of writing without requiring your child to lift a pencil!

-Jot It Down offers a collection of delightful activities:
+Jot It Down offers a collection of delightful activities that cover a range of writing formats:

 - Writing fairytales